Remote control

 2. onRemoteControlStatus: Triggered when the remote control status changes.
 This applies to the local user either requesting remote control, controlling the remote user, or is being controlled by a remote user.

-None // For initialization
+ZoomVideoSDKRemoteControlStatus_None // For initialization.

 virtual void onRemoteControlStatus(